-Below is a list of just some of the most common – from the misleading to the highly suspicious to the just plain silly
+Below is a list of some of the most common front-of-packaging marketing claims you need to watch out for.

 Of course, the implication of ‘natural’ is that it already exists in nature and therefore it’s healthy.
 But arsenic exists in nature and you wouldn’t want to add that to your dog’s breakfast.
-This claim is made possible because the FDA doesn’t define what ‘natural’ actually means and the AAFCO’s definition is so broad that it encompasses everything other than artificial preservatives, flavors and coloring agents and synthetically produced vitamins and minerals.
-Even when these latter two ingredients are used, the label can still read “natural with added vitamins and minerals”!
+This claim is made possible because the FDA doesn’t define what ‘natural’ actually means and the AAFCO’s definition is so broad that it encompasses everything other than artificial preservatives, flavours and colouring agents and synthetically produced vitamins and minerals.
+Even when these latter two ingredients are used, the label can still read “natural with added vitamins and minerals”.

 No doubt meant to motivate our ‘inner hippy’ this term is also meaningless.
 Most people’s understanding of ‘holistic’ is wholeness or completeness and yet food that is promoted under the holistic banner has been shown to contain the same ingredients, grown or raised in the same way as other non-holistic products.
 They have no unique properties at all.